Books Like Polaris Rising: The One Answer Worth Your Time

 She's in a situation designed to make that power irrelevant, and watching her find the angles anyway is the whole engine of the story.

-The hero is the morally gray hero you were looking for in every recommendation list.
+The hero sits squarely in the morally grey archetype readers keep coming back for — you were looking for him in every recommendation list.

 His motivations make sense once you understand them.